m0hammad-yaser/OSWE-AWAE-Notes/openCRX/README.md

 ```
 If everything works, we'll find a new file named `test.txt` in the database's working directory.
 We can call our `systemprop` function again to receive the working directory.

-Check system properties1 by calling the Java `System.getProperty()` method.
+Check system properties by calling the Java `System.getProperty()` method.
 ```sql
  CREATE FUNCTION systemprop(IN key VARCHAR) RETURNS VARCHAR LANGUAGE JAVA